mirexan/S1.5-Java-Utils/README.md

 **Execution instructions**

 		1. Open a shell terminal.
-		2. Go to directory (S1.5-Java-Utils/src/main/java/Level_01/Exercise03) with 'cd' command, where Ex03Main.java is located.
+		2. Go to directory with ´´´cd S1.5-Java-Utils/src/main/java/Level_01/Exercise03´´´ command, where Ex03Main.java is located.
-		3. Execute the command 'javac -d .
-Ex03Main.java ListDirEx03.java' to compile and generate a .class file.
+		3. Execute the command ´´´javac -d .
+Ex03Main.java ListDirEx03.java´´´ to compile and generate a .class file.
 This file will be stored in a new directories made from package.
-		4. Execute the command 'java Level_01.Exercise01.Ex03Main, this will create or override the file output.txt.
+		4. Execute the command ´´´java Level_01.Exercise01.Ex03Main´´´, this will create or override the file output.txt.
 		5. Open "output.txt" to see the result.

 ### **Exercise 04**